coveooss/connectivity-library/ClickHelp/README.md

 # Indexing ClickHelp using the Coveo REST API connector
-This guide explains how you can use the content of the [`SourceJSONConfig.json`](SourceJSONConfig.json) in a [REST API](https://docs.coveo.com/en/1896/) source on the [Coveo Platform](https://docs.coveo.com/en/3361/) to index ClickHelp projects and articles.
+This guide explains how you can use the content of the [`SourceJSONConfig.json`](SourceJSONConfig.json) in a [REST API](https://docs.coveo.com/en/1896/) source in the [Coveo Administration Console](https://docs.coveo.com/en/1841/) to index ClickHelp projects and articles.
 Your Coveo source will use this JSON configuration to customize HTTP requests for the ClickHelp v1 API and identify the specific content to extract from the responses.

 ## Disclaimer
 The JSON configuration examples in this library have been used to index the related system with a Coveo [REST API](https://docs.coveo.com/en/1896/) or [GraphQL API](https://docs.coveo.com/en/n6gh2329/) source.
-When [adding a source of content](https://docs.coveo.com/en/3390/index-content/add-or-edit-a-source#add-a-source) on the Coveo Platform, Coveo may recommend, or not recommend, using one of these source types along with the associated example JSON configuration from this library.
+When [adding a source of content](https://docs.coveo.com/en/3390/index-content/add-or-edit-a-source#add-a-source) in the Coveo Administration Console, Coveo may recommend, or not recommend, using one of these source types along with the associated example JSON configuration from this library.
 Coveo’s recommendation depends on the extent of testing of the system example configuration in proofs of concept.

 Coveo specifically recommends indexing ClickHelp using the REST API source and the example JSON configuration provided herein.

-However, please note that all configurations in this library, including those recommended on the Coveo Platform, aren't actively maintained or officially supported.
+However, please note that all configurations in this library, including those recommended in the Coveo Administration Console, aren't actively maintained or officially supported.
 Consider them as starting points that will require customization to fit your specific use case.

 ## Prerequisites
 To fully understand how to use the example JSON configuration, you must: